-Through an emphasis on practical activities, students will explore the stages of child development from conception to pre-school.
+Through an emphasis on practical activities, students will explore the stages of child development from conception to primary school.
 Activities will include building an understanding of the way children develop and how you can help facilitate proper care and development of children.
-Practical activities may include making toys, room decorations and meals for expectant mothers or young children.
-This subject provides valuable background information for the Senior Secondary course, Children Family and the Community.
+Practical activities may include cooking and textiles with a focus on making toys, room decorations and meals for expectant mothers or young children.
 This subject provides valuable background information for the Senior Secondary course, Children Family and the Community.